GPurgatorio/Master-Computer-Science-ICT/README.md

 - cat5
 - cat6

-2.5/5 Gbps are new standards working on cat5 and cat6 cables respectively, in order to deliver more bandwidth to the wifi access point.
+2.5/5 Gbps are new standards working on cat5 and cat6 cables respectively, in order to deliver more bandwidth to the WiFi access point.
 16 Gbps uses **SFP+** plug (SFP28, where 28 is number of pins).
 40 Gbps (4 lines 10 Gbps each) uses **QSFP+** (QSFP28).